Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 | +5 to +10 cents    | -2.04%          | 2.20M    |
 | > +10 cents        | **-5.37%**      | 1.83M    |

-Traders who buy after large price increases (>10 cents) suffer **5.37% excess losses**—the worst performance of any category we measured.
+Traders who buy after large price increases (>10 cents) suffer **5.37% excess losses**, the worst performance of any category we measured.
 This is textbook momentum chasing: prices spike on news, retail traders pile in at the top, and mean reversion follows.

-The asymmetry is notable: buying after crashes (-10 cents) yields -2.71% excess returns—bad, but half as bad as buying after spikes.
+The asymmetry is notable: buying after crashes (-10 cents) yields -2.71% excess returns.
+Bad, but half as bad as buying after spikes.
 Contrarian strategies don't generate alpha, but they avoid the worst behavioral traps.

 ### Market Timing